Bug #14390

 I'd also add that I'm running 2.7.0 now and the issue is the same - not surprising as I think it's running the same or nearly the same version of squid.
 So the ticket can be updated to list 2.7.0.

-Updated by Denis Roy 7 months ago
+Updated by Denis Roy about 1 year ago

 I have a transparent deployment with pfSense 2.7.0, and a mitigation has been to rely on pfBlockerNG and custom NAT rules for interception.
 In essence, to bypass interception for range of IPs that are extremely likely to implement DNS based load balancing for their web services.
 I am bypassing Squid for: